thayub/eddmann/posts/2012-06-08-database-migrations-with-codeigniter.markdown

 It should be noted that there are many different migration tools available in most langauges conjured up.
 Due to this please be warned of becoming vendor locked and spend sometime in making your decision.

-Below is a sample migration that should be created inside <span class="snippet">./application/migrations/</span> with the filename <span class="snippet">001-create-users.php</span>.
+Below is a sample migration that should be created inside './application/migrations/' with the filename '001-create-users.php'.
 Migration files in CodeIgniter follow the conversion of putting the version number and then a description (commonly the class name).

     class Migration_Create_Users extends CI_Migration {